JRMurr/JRMurr.github.io/data/blog/build-a-db/part01.md

 I really don't know how unreasonable these are so will update if the goals change.

-These mostly follow being an even more basic SQLite so lets call this SQLJr
+I hate naming things, so I'll keep it basic.
+My goals mostly follow being an even more light/simple SQLite so lets call this SQLJr

+If you wanna just jump to some code [this is the repo for it](https://github.com/JRMurr/SQLJr).
+It will be mostly the same with some minor tweaks here and there (and obviously more up to date).

 ## Project setup